GrosSacASac/blog-public/technology/html-sucks.md

 ## The DOM

 The document object model is the way to programmatically expose the HTML document to programming languages.
 And the DOM API are ugly and badly designed.
-I believe this is the number 1 reason people hate JavaScript, even though JavaScript as a programming language can be used without the DOM and the DOM can be accessed without JavaScript.
+I believe this is the number 1 reason people hate JavaScript, even though JavaScript as a programming language can be used without the DOM and the DOM can also be accessed without JavaScript (Java, Flash, Bighton, WASM).

 ## Historic artefacts